ujjwal-singh/ITWS/README.md

 # ITWS
-Repository for IT Workshop assignment change made by Sushish
+Repository for IT Workshop assignment